jwdinius/jwdinius.github.io/_posts/2018-1-18-ebike_build.markdown

 <img src="/assets/img/ebike/handlebar_setup.jpg">
 </p>

 Now that everything was mounted on the handlebars, I reinstalled the brakes and added the e-brake sensors.
-These are so cool, in my opinion.
-Just a simple magnetic sensor mounts on the brake harness and a magnet attached to the lever "tells" the controller when the brake is engaged, which disengages the throttle.
+These are so cool; just a simple magnetic sensor mounts on the brake harness and a magnet attached to the lever "tells" the controller when the brake is engaged, which disengages the throttle.
 Simple physics, but oh so awesome!
 <p align="center">
 <img src="/assets/img/ebike/ebrake_sensor.jpg">
 </p>